 Neuroimmunology and Infection research at QUT is led by Dr Samantha Dando.

-Microglia are the highly specialised innate immune cells of the CNS parenchyma.
-Microglia are responsible for immune surveillance of the CNS but also have important roles in neurodevelopment, homeostasis and disease.
+Microglia are the resident macrophages of the neural parenchyma.
+Microglia have important roles in immune surveillance, neurodevelopment, normal tissue function and disease.
 The lab is currently working to understand the phenotypic, functional and transcriptomic heterogeneity of microglia in the healthy brain and retina.